An Unfolding Life

 Transformation and Lasting Change

-Transformation and change.
-What makes transformation possible?
+What enables transformation?
 What gets in the way of change?
-These are big questions.
 It’s through responding and doing something differently and consistently that we feel the shift that some transformation has occurred.

 Welcome to Wholeness